 Human activities, not the least manifested in the built environment, are responsible for a large amount of the stress our societies put on the environment and there is a global challenge in meeting the need for sustainability while adapting to a local reality and situation.
 This programme focuses on methods and design approaches for understanding and analysing different local contexts in order to propose adequate solutions in designing for a sustainable future.

 Sustainable development is a political vision that entails huge challenges for social and technical innovation all over the world.
-It has consequences for all professions, not least for urban planning, architectural design and civil engineering, since it is here the full complexity of societal development has to be addressed and managed through design for sustainable development.
+It has consequences for all professions, not least for urban planning, architectural design and the full complexity of societal development can be addressed and managed through design for sustainable development.

-The aim of this programme is to provide skills and methods valid in situations of change in which design approaches are required.
-Students will be trained to find solutions that support sustainable development in a large variety of contexts.
-The perspective is holistic and systemic, comprising system levels and scales from urban structures, buildings and technical support systems to detailed construction elements and products.
-The programme is based on studios in which real situations are handled in close contact with local stakeholders and actors.
+This programme provides you with the skills and methods valid where design approaches are required.
+As a student, you are trained to find solutions that support sustainable development in a large variety of contexts and in dynamic situations.
+The perspective is holistic and systemic, comprising system levels and scales from urban structures, buildings and technical support systems to detailed construction elements.
+The programme is based on studios where real life situations and problems faced by society are handled in close contact with local stakeholders and actors.